 Now here’s the important thing about pre-qualification

 And that’s what top coaches do.
 They pick on winners in the first instance.
-If a coach chooses to work with losers, then good luck to them.
-So as you can see the prequalification helps in more ways than one.
+So as you can see the pre-qualification helps in more ways than one.

 Pre-sell is about everything you do before the sale.
 Every article plays its part.
 Every video.
 Every audio.
 Every email exchange.
 If you wrote to me and I didn’t respond, or didn’t respond with great detail, you may not think much of it.
 There are lots of people who don’t respond.

 And pre-sell works for everything including products or services.